Boil order issued for certain Benton County residents

 BENTON COUNTY, Ark.
-(KNWA) — A boil order has been issued for a portion of the county.
+(KFTA) — A boil order has been issued for a portion of the county.

 The Department of Health has issued a boil order for the area of North 13th Street and Stratton Road in Little Flock.